If used correctly, emoji can make your email campaign stand out in a crowded inbox and take them to the next level.

 - Click on the text you’d like to add emoji to

-- Click on the smiley face to choose from over 1,500 emoji to add to your campaign
+- Click on the smiley face to choose an emoji to add to your campaign

 Can your loyalty members see your emoji?